 George Lyon was well aware of the problem and in July 1827 he ordered 2 lbs. of “Peruvian Bark” from his Montreal suppliers.
 Peruvian Bark was another name for cinchona bark, which had been used as a treatment for malaria for centuries.

 At the same time Lyon ordered 1/4 oz. of quinine.
 This put the village on the leading edge of the treatment of malaria as French scientists had only isolated this new remedy in 1820.
 There was a great difference in price.
 Lyon paid a little more than three and one half shillings per pound for the bark but paid twelve shillings and 8 pence for the quarter ounce of quinine.
-He placed a second slightly larger order in January 1829.
-Rare, expensive, and difficult to acquire, these are the only entries for its purchase in Lyon’s invoice book.
+He placed another slightly larger order in January 1829.
+Rare, expensive, and difficult to acquire, quinine was an unusual purchase in Lyon’s invoice book.

 For whom did Lyon purchase the quinine?
 Settlers?
 Wealthy merchants supplying goods for the canal?
 We have no idea.

 Today when we think of Richmond’s main street there is some debate whether it is Perth or McBean.
 All indications are that in the 1820s it was Strachan St. The following description is based less on fact and more on supposition.
 An analysis of the pattern of land ownership and distribution of buildings seems to indicate that Strachan was a well-developed area.